JaydenCruz2004/CSC3130-ImplementingLists/README.md

 # Assignment 3 - Implementing Lists

+## Objectives

+The objective of this assignment is to familiarize with List data structures, including Array-based lists, Singly Linked Lists, and Doubly Linked Lists, as well as implementing generics for reusability.

 ## Overview

-This repository contains the implementation of Assignment 3 - Implementing Lists for [CSC-3130].
-The objective of this assignment is to familiarize with List data structures, including Array-based lists, Singly Linked Lists, and Doubly Linked Lists, as well as implementing generics for reusability.
+This project involves implementing different types of list data structures in Java.
+It includes creating a `Song` class, implementing an **Array-based List (AList)**, a **Singly Linked List (SLList)**, and a **Doubly Linked List (DLList)**.
+Additionally, generic versions of these lists will be developed to support multiple data types.
+A testing class is also included for extra credit.

-## Due Date
+## Deadline

 **Saturday, February 15, 2024, 9:59 PM**